-In 2017 a critical in Apache Struts2 was leveraged by cyber attackers to breach Equifax web servers and steal personal identifiable information on 147 million Americans.
+In 2017 a Critical Vulnerability in Apache Struts2 was leveraged by cyber attackers to breach Equifax web servers and steal personal identifiable information on 147 million Americans.

 The security flaw makes it possible for an attacker to remotely execute code on the vulnerable server and can provide an entry point into your network.
 Proof of Concept code is already available online for hackers to use and modify to initiate attacks.